How do “they” do it?

 - Customers you do get are often difficult to work with.

 Your target market should be a good fit for your business.
 Look for people who share your philosophy and values.
-This doesn’t mean everyone will be a kindred spirit, but life will be a less complicated.
+This doesn’t mean everyone will be a kindred spirit, but life will be less complicated.

 Premium Pricing Strategy in 5 Steps